navisingh14/SlackBot/REPORT.md

 ### Developement process:

 ### Limitations and future work:
- * Conflict resolution: To add the logic to resolve conflicts between the attendees while creating or swapping meetings as this is not being taken care of right now.
+ * *Conflict resolution*: To add the logic to resolve conflicts between the attendees while creating or swapping meetings as this is not being taken care of right now.
 This could be added through a voting or automatic alternative suggestions.